-Recently, the BESIII Collaboration released the cross section measurement of $e^+e^- \to K^+K^- J/\psi$ corresponding to $E_{cm}=4.127-4.600$ GeV, where two resonant structures were observed \cite{BESIII:2022joj}.
-The resonance parameters of the first structure are close to that of the $Y(4220)$, while the mass and width of the second structure with a statistical significance greater than $8\sigma$ are fitted to be $4484.7 \pm13.3 \pm 24.1$ MeV and $111.1\pm30.1\pm5.2$ MeV, respectively.
-Accordingly, this new charmoniumlike structure was denoted as the $Y(4500)$ by BESIII \cite{BESIII:2022joj}.
-To our surprise, the reported mass position of $Y(4500)$ is just consistent with the theoretical mass range of 4489-4529 MeV for charmonium $\psi(4500)$ predicted by Lanzhou group \cite{Wang:2019mhs}.
-Thus, it is natural to conjecture that this new experimental discovery has close relation to the missing charmonium state $\psi(4500)$.
+Recently, the BESIII Collaboration published the cross section measurement of $e^+e^- \to K^+K^- J/\psi$ corresponding to $E_{cm}=4.127-4.600$ GeV, where two resonant structures were observed \cite{BESIII:2022joj}.
+The resonance parameters of the first structure are close to those of the $Y(4220)$, while the mass and width of the second structure are fitted with a statistical significance greater than $8\sigma$ to be $4484.7 \pm13.3 \pm 24.1$ MeV and $111.1\pm30.1\pm5.2$ MeV, respectively.
+Accordingly, this new charmoniumlike structure was named the $Y(4500)$ by BESIII \cite{BESIII:2022joj}.
+To our surprise, the reported mass position of $Y(4500)$ is just consistent with the theoretical mass range of 4489-4529 MeV for charmonium $\psi(4500)$ predicted by the Lanzhou group \cite{Wang:2019mhs}.
+Thus, it is natural to speculate that this new experimental discovery is closely linked to the missing charmonium state $\psi(4500)$.